CertifaiAI/classifai/readme.md

 - Aesthetic and intuitive UI interface, to make the work fun to do!
 - Reclaim valuable time from inefficient data labelling, technical team can focus on more meaningful ML/DL tasks.

+## Quick Tour

 ## How to Run

-## Prerequisites
-Install [Java JDK 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) according on your platforms.
+Classifai supports the following Operating Systems.

 ## On Mac/Linux